-The annual financial statements of the Authority consist of the following components: management's discussion and analysis (this section), financial statements, and notes to the financial statements.
+The annual financial statements of the Authority consist of the following components: management's discussion and analysis (this section), financial statements, and notes to financial statements.

-Management's discussion and analysis of the Authority's financial performance provides an overview of the Authority's financial activities for the fiscal years ended June 30, 2013, 2012 and 2011.
+Management's discussion and analysis of the Authority's financial performance provides an overview of the Authority's financial activities for the fiscal years ended June 30, 2014, 2013 and 2012.
 The overview, which covers the most important financial events of the period, should be read in conjunction with the Authority's financial statements, including the notes to the financial statements.

 Government-wide financial statements of the Authority are in accordance with Governmental Accounting Standards Board ("GASB") Statement No. 34, "Basic Financial Statements - and Management's Discussion and Analysis - for State and Local Governments."
 The government-wide financial statements use the economic resource measurement focus and accrual basis of accounting.
 These statements are presented to display information about the reporting entity as a whole.
 The Statement of Net Position presents information on all the Authority's assets and liabilities, with the difference between the two reported as net position.
 The Statement of Activities presents information showing how the Authority's net position changed during the fiscal year.
 All changes in net position are reported as soon as the underlying event giving rise to the change occurs, regardless of timing of the related cash flows.
-The term "net position" stems from the Authority's adoption of GASB Statement No. 63, Financial Reporting of Deferred Outflows of Resources, Deferred Inflows of Resources, and Net Position as of July 1, 2012.

 Governmental fund financial statements are presented using the current financial resources measurement focus and the modified accrual basis of accounting.
-These statements are the Balance Sheet and the Statement of Revenues, Expenditures, and Changes in Fund Balances.
-They recognize revenue when it becomes susceptible to accrual, which is when it becomes both measurable and available to finance expenditures in the current fiscal period.
+Governmental fund financial statements are the Balance Sheet and the Statement of Revenues, Expenditures, and Changes in Fund Balances.
+Under the modified accrual basis, revenue is recognized when it becomes both measurable and available to finance expenditures in the current fiscal period.